Nonequilibrium thermodynamic foundation of the grand-potential phase field model

-Though not explicitly mentioned in the original paper \cite{Plapp2011}, many researchers have leapt from the observation that the grand potential was used in Plapp's approach to the conclusion that the grand-potential phase field model minimizes the system's total grand potential \cite{KubendranAmos2020,Khanna2020,Chatterjee2021,Xuan2022,Sessim2022,Boutin2022,Mamaev2023,Xue2024,Muntaha2024,Bayle2020,Verdier2024}.
+Though not explicitly mentioned in the original paper \cite{Plapp2011}, many researchers have assumed that the grand-potential phase field model minimizes the system's total grand potential since the grand potential was used in Plapp's approach \cite{KubendranAmos2020,Khanna2020,Chatterjee2021,Xuan2022,Sessim2022,Boutin2022,Mamaev2023,Xue2024,Muntaha2024,Bayle2020,Verdier2024}.
 Some researchers have pointed out that the evolution equations from the grand-potential phase field model do not appear to result from a variational derivation of the system's total grand potential, but the point has not been emphasized \cite{Danilov2014,Chatterjee2023,Zhang2023}.